INTERNATIONAL FRAGRANCE ASSOCIATION

 Other guarantees on the safety of perfume derive from the IFRA (International Fragrance Association) code and standards, to which the adhering perfumers must comply: for example, the maximum permissible amount in a cosmetic product for a given component is set in the IFRA code).

-For more information contact us at the office on 0422 410719 or write us an email.FOR MORE INFORMATIONS
+For further information contact us at the office on + 39 0422 410719, or write us an email.FOR MORE INFORMATIONS